 CPA promotes the interests of older people through research, policy analysis and the dissemination of information.
 Its Ageinfo service is the only specialist database on ageing and older age issues in the UK.

-Idox Information Service is a comprehensive source of evidence and research for the UK public sector.
+The Knowledge Exchange is a comprehensive source of evidence and research for the UK public sector produced by Idox.
 It supports decision-making and evidence-based practice across a wide range of social policy areas.

 - National Society for the Prevention of Cruelty to Children